gwenshap/DBD-Oracle/README.hpux.txt

 drwxr-xr-x  12 oracle   dba          512 Jul  3 09:38 rdbms

 then point the above-mentioned env vars to the containing directory (good place to put them, if copying locally, might be /usr/lib/oracle, /usr/local/lib/oracle, or /opt/oracle/lib )

 In any case, the compiler needs to be able to find files in the above four directories from Oracle in order to get all the source code needed to compile properly.

 =head2 Required Runtime environment

 Again, use the Oracle installer to install the Oracle Client on the machine where your scripts will be running.
 If the Oracle installer is not available, the following hack should suffice:

 For running the compiled DBD in Perl and connecting, you need only the files in the 'lib' folder mentioned above, either connecting to them through an NFS share on the Oracle machine, or having copied them directly onto the local machine, say, in /usr/lib/oracle .
 Make sure the env variable for ORACLE_HOME = /usr/lib/oracle and LD_LIBRARY_PATH includes /usr/lib/oracle .
 You can set the env var in your perl script by typing

-$ENV{'ORACLE_HOME'} = '/usr/lib/oracle';
+    $ENV{ORACLE_HOME} = '/usr/lib/oracle';

 =head1 Apache and mod_perl

 B<Nota Bene:> these instructions are now more than a year and a half old, you may have to tinker.

 If you are not building this version of Perl for Apache you can go on to build what ever other modules you require.
-The following instructions describe how these modules were built with the Perl/DBD-Oracle built above:
+The following instructions describe how these modules were built with the Perl/DBD-Oracle built
-The following is what worked for Roger Foskett:
+above: The following is what worked for Roger Foskett:

 =head1 Apache Web server